huyustats/SCATS/doc/Usage.md

 `example.refgene` and `example.gpinfo` are two important calibrated annotation files for following steps.

 ## Step 2: Extract informative read count for each exon group from alignment file
-SCATS requires a headerless <strong>metafile</strong> in this step tell scats how and where to find the aligment BAM files to extract cell-specific informative read count.
+SCATS requires a headerless `metafile` in this step tell scats how and where to find the aligment BAM files to extract cell-specific informative read count.
 BAM files have to been indexed.
-Here is an example of <strong>metafile</strong>
+Here is an example of `metafile`
 ```
 AACACGTCACATAACC-1      A       ~/1dot1/outs/possorted_genome_bam.bam  UB      CB
 GGACAAGTCTCCCTGA-1      A       ~/1dot1/outs/possorted_genome_bam.bam  UB      CB